dolbyio-samples/dolbyio-communications-api-netlify-slack-webhook/README.md

-## Dolby.io Communications API Slack intergration with Netlfy
+## Dolby.io Communications API Slack intergration with Netlify

 Webhooks Overview
 1. Set up your platform or application with an HTTPS endpoint to receive the Dolby.io webhook events.